jnidzwetzki/jnidzwetzki.github.io/_posts/2022-01-26-convert-osm-to-geojson.md

 }
 ```

-A more complex object (e.g., a road) looks as follows in GeoJSON (the `[...]` value replaces some of the coodinates to shorten the example):
+A more complex object (e.g., a road) looks as follows in GeoJSON (the `[...]` value replaces some of the coordinates to shorten the example):

 ```json
 {